Photo by Tristan Cardew for Human Powered Health

 Transitioning From Zone 2 to the Sweet Spot

-The primary focus of winter training for most athletes is to build an aerobic base.
+Most athletes’ primary winter training focus is building an aerobic base.
 Even for seasoned professionals, this is one of the most important times of the year to focus on Zone 2 training.
-After a full season of racing and spending large amounts of time at high intensities, most athletes are tired and their bodies have begun to break down.
+After an entire season of racing and spending large amounts of time at high intensities, most athletes are tired, and their bodies have begun to break down.
 They are no longer responding positively to training by this point.

 As I transition from base to build phases in training and get within a month of racing, I begin to target more specific and challenging training zones.
-In the winter months, I’m focusing on spending large amounts of time around my aerobic threshold, or the higher end of Zone 2 as well as building up large blocks of time at tempo.
-This 3*60min of tempo was a workout that came towards the end of an aerobic base block.
+In the winter months, I’m focusing on spending large amounts of time around my aerobic threshold, or the higher end of Zone 2, and building up large blocks of time at tempo.
+This 3*60min of tempo was a workout towards the end of an aerobic base block.

-After completing that workout, I knew I was ready to start progressing into longer Sweet Spot efforts, as well as racking up some time right at threshold.
-Using TrainingPeaks during this part of the season is extremely valuable to be able to see that I’m spending enough time at the right intensity to induce a positive adaptation.
+After completing that workout, I knew I was ready to start progressing into longer Sweet Spot efforts and racking up some time right at threshold.
+Using TrainingPeaks during this part of the season is extremely valuable to see that I’m spending enough time at the right intensity to induce a positive adaptation.

 Group Rides Better Mimic Race Demands Than Solo Rides